CacheGuard-OS

 WAN Optimisation

-CacheGuard appliance uses several technologies to optimise the WAN (and LAN) bandwidth usage to offer availability and QoS (Quality of Service).
-Technologies like the HTTP compression or Web caching allow you to save your network bandwidth when browsing the Web while the traffic shaping can be used to reserve the required bandwidth for your most critical applications.
-All those features can be activated at the same time on the same CacheGuard appliance.
+A CacheGuard appliance uses several technologies to optimise WAN (and LAN) bandwidth usage to improve availability and Quality of Service (QoS).
+Technologies such as HTTP compression and Web caching help save network bandwidth during Web browsing, while traffic shaping can reserve bandwidth for critical applications.
+All these features can be activated simultaneously on the same CacheGuard appliance.

 Web Caching

-The Web Caching is one of the main and historical CacheGuard appliance feature.
-The Web caching consists of storing browsed Web contents (or served Web contents in reverse mode) on disks before sending them to Web clients.
-In this way, cached Web contents can be retrieved from local disks instead of requesting them again from the Web.
-Consequently, you can save your network bandwidth with Web caching.
+Web caching is one of the core and historical features of a CacheGuard appliance.
+It stores browsed (or served, in reverse mode) Web content on disks before sending it to Web clients.
+Cached Web content can then be retrieved locally instead of being downloaded again from the Web, significantly saving network bandwidth.
 You can use the

-mode cache on command to activate the Web Caching.
+mode cache on command to activate Web caching.

 Cached Object Size

-For performance reasons, CacheGuard appliance caches only objects within a size range.
+For performance reasons, a CacheGuard appliance caches only objects within a defined size range.
 The

 - cache object 20 51200